Software Engineering is a discipline that aims at producing high-quality software through a systematic, well-planned

-- Having validation Poka-Yoke in kit is always a good suggestion for developers.
+- Having validation Poka-Yoke in the kit is always a good suggestion for developers.
 Validation mistakes should be handled in your code.
 These validation issues should be revisited and updated periodically.

 - A common and most effective Poka-Yoke is to hire right candidates to mistake-proof your software.

 Making mistakes is OK; just don’t make the same mistake again and again.
 And to avoid making same mistakes again there should be some checks or processes in place.
 The Poka-Yoke techniques are developed to solve this problem.Article References:

 - Shigeo Shingo, Zero Quality Control